ycrc/ycrc.github.io/docs/data/Ark.md

 ## Frequently Asked Questions

 ### Is Ark available now? ###
-We are currently in an early adopter rollout, but expect to open the service more widely very soon.
-Please contact us if you are interested so we can let you know when it is available generally.
+Yes, Ark is available.
+We are currently accepting requests of 10-100 TiB, in increments of 5 TiB.

 ### What is Ark's intended use?